 Housing California's 2020 Policy Agenda

-Housing California’s 2020 Policy Agenda centers the communities most in need of an affordable place to call home.
-These include those struggling the most to make ends meet and those experiencing homelessness.
-We utilize multiple strategies to meet these goals, including reforms of California’s laws and regulations on land use and finance, as well as innovative approaches to end homelessness.
-We lead with equity and diversity to prioritize those who have been historically marginalized and/or neglected in decision-making processes, and we work in close collaboration with a variety of partners.
-These include non-profits, affordable housing developers, residents, foundations, labor unions, trade associations, corporations, and supportive policymakers from a diverse set of backgrounds.
+Housing California’s 2020 Policy Agenda focuses on community members most in need of an affordable place to call home.
+This includes people struggling to make ends meet and those experiencing homelessness or at risk of homelessness.
+We utilize multiple strategies to meet these goals, including reforming California's laws and regulations regarding land use and finance, as well as innovative approaches to end homelessness.
+Housing California leads with the principles of equity, diversity, and inclusion to prioritize those who have been historically marginalized and/or neglected in decision-making processes, and we work in close collaboration with a variety of partners.
+These partners include non-profits, affordable housing developers, affordable housing residents and persons with lived experience, foundations, labor unions, trade associations, corporations, and supportive policymakers from a diverse set of backgrounds.

 Our 2020 legislative priorities are listed below.
-As the legislative session progresses, please come back for updates.
+As the legislative session progresses, please check this page for updates.

 AB 1845 (Rivas)

-This bill would create an Office to End Homelessness within the Governor’s Office and will be overseen by a Secretary on Housing Insecurity and Homelessness, which would have both the authority to coordinate and to hold the state accountable for its response to addressing homelessness.
-The new office would provide one single point of contact on homelessness at the state level to oversee and coordinate homelessness programs administered by other state entities, thereby removing unnecessary bureaucracy and consolidating the delivery of services.
+This bill would create an Office to End Homelessness within the Governor’s Office that would be overseen by a Secretary of Housing Insecurity and Homelessness, who would have both the authority to coordinate and to hold the state accountable for its response to addressing homelessness.
+The new Office would provide a single point of contact on homelessness at the state level to oversee and coordinate homelessness programs administered by other state entities, thereby removing unnecessary bureaucracy and consolidating the delivery of services.

 AB 1907 (Santiago)